How Not To Waste 60% Of Your Capability!

 Someone who realises that by listening to, and engaging people across the business, that they can harness the potential that exists in each of us to deliver at our best more of the time.

-Sir John Whitmore, the founder of leadership coaching in the UK, own research over time evidences that on average 60% of our potential is wasted at work each day.
+The late Sir John Whitmore, the founder of leadership coaching in the UK, own research over time evidenced that on average 60% of our potential is wasted at work each day.
 Largely through fear and self doubt.

 The higher up the career ladder you are the longer the distant to fall.
 So most people need skilled help to support them on the journey.